DrDanielh/UiAbot/docs/index.rst

    :width: 500
    :align: center

-   UiAbot robot platform.
+   UiAbot AMR platform.

-**Publication:** This work has been published in IEEE ICIEA 2024.
+**Publication:** This work has been published in `IEEE ICIEA 2024 <https://ieeexplore.ieee.org/document/10664856>`_.
 To cite, please use the following BibTeX:

 .. code-block:: bibtex

    @INPROCEEDINGS{Hagen2024,
      author={Hagen, D. and Mæland, M. and Skotterud, T. and Dahlseng Hermansen, M. and Haij, H. and Sauar Wad, M.}, booktitle={2024 IEEE 19th Conference on Industrial Electronics and Applications (ICIEA)}, title={UiAbot: A Versatile Autonomous Mobile Robot Platform for Research and Education}, year={2024},
-     volume={},
-     number={},
      pages={1-8},
      doi={10.1109/ICIEA61579.2024.10664856}}